 BITS DESCRIPTION 31:16 Packet TAG.
 Unique identifier written by the host into the Packet Tag field of the TX command 'B' word.
 This field can be used by the host to correlate TX status words with the associated TX packets.
-15 Error Status (ES). ).
+15 Error Status (ES).
 When set, this bit indicates that the Ethernet controller has reported an error.
 This bit is the logical OR of bits 11, 10, 9, 8, 2, 1 in this status word.
 14:12 Reserved.
 These bits are reserved.
 Always write zeros to this field to guarantee future compatibility.
 11 Loss of Carrier.
 When set, this bit indicates the loss of carrier during transmission.
 10 No Carrier.
 When set, this bit indicates that the carrier signal from the transceiver was not present during transmission.
+Note: During 10/100 Mbps full-duplex transmission, the value of this bit is invalid and should be ignored.
 9 Late Collision.
 When set, indicates that the packet transmission was aborted after the collision window of 64 bytes.

-8 Excessive Collisions.
+BITS DESCRIPTION 8 Excessive Collisions.
 When set, this bit indicates that the transmission was aborted after 16 collisions while attempting to transmit the current packet.

-BITS DESCRIPTION 7 Reserved.
+7 Reserved.
 This bit is reserved.
 Always write zeros to this field to guarantee future compatibility.
 6:3 Collision Count.
 This counter indicates the number of collisions that occurred before the packet was transmitted.
 It is not valid when excessive collisions (bit 8) is also set.
 2 Excessive Deferral.
 If the deferred bit is set in the control register, the setting of the excessive deferral bit indicates that the transmission has ended because of a deferral of over 24288 bit times during transmission.
 1 Reserved.
 This bit is reserved.
 Always write zero to this bit to guarantee future compatibility.
 0 Deferred.
 When set, this bit indicates that the current packet transmission was deferred.